Hammerspoon/hammerspoon/sample-extension/README.md

 ### Your module's require-path

-Our sample module is called "hammerspoon.yourid.foobar".
+Our sample module is called "hs.yourid.foobar".
 This is both the name of the module, and its require-path.
 It's a good practice to make the module name and require path the same thing.

 ### Picking a name for your module

-You should prefix your module's name with "hammerspoon." followed by a short unique identifier owned by you, e.g. maybe your initials.
+You should prefix your module's name with "hs." followed by a short unique identifier owned by you, e.g. maybe your initials.
 Don't use "yourid", that's just here for example.
-For example, my grid module is published as "hammerspoon.sd.grid" where "sd" are my initials.
+For example, my grid module is published as "hs.sd.grid" where "sd" are my initials.

 ### Installing prerequisites